numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 * The inner-loop used in UFuncs must be expanded to include a return value.
   Further, error reporting must be improved, and passing in dtype-specific information enabled.
+  This requires the modification of the inner-loop function signature and addition of new hooks called before and after the inner-loop is used.